guldcoin/guld-chrome/docs/folder-structure.md

 ## Root-level files

-`.eslintrc.json` sets up behaviours for the [`eslint`]() package, useful for development. **omit from the distribution??**
+`.eslintrc.json` sets up behaviours for the [`eslint`](https://eslint.org/) JavaScript linter. **omit from the distribution??**

 `.gitignore` lists file names and patterns that Git should silently omit from its operations.
 Refer to the [Git documentation](https://www.git-scm.com/docs/gitignore) for details.

-`LICENSE` contains a copy of the extension's MIT-style software license.
+`LICENSE` is the extension's MIT-style software license.

 `manifest.json` provides information about the extension to the Chrome browser.
 Refer to the [Chrome developer docs](https://developer.chrome.com/extensions/manifest) for more details.

+`package.json` is the general NPM package manifest.
+Refer to the [NPM developer docs](https://docs.npmjs.com/files/package.json) for details.

 `package-lock.json` records exactly which NPM package versions used to create the current distribution.
 Refer to the [NPM developer docs](https://docs.npmjs.com/files/package-lock.json) for details.

-`package.json` is the general NPM package manifest.
-Refer to the [NPM developer docs](https://docs.npmjs.com/files/package.json) for details.

 `README.md` is the overview document for the project.